bcgov/nr-polaris-collection/polaris/deploy/roles/jdk/README.md

-# Ansible Role: JDK Installation and Configuration
+# jdk: JDK Installation and Configuration

 This Ansible role automates the installation and configuration of Adoptium OpenJDK on a Linux system.
 It supports downloading and installing both latest and specific versions, configuring certificates and managing the JCE policy files.

+## Role Variables

+TBD

 ## Tasks

-This role includes the following tasks:
+The role performs the following tasks:

 1. **Create JDK Home Directory:** Creates the directory specified by `jdk_home` with the appropriate permissions.
 2. **Fetch Asset Information:** Retrieves metadata for the specified JDK version using the Adoptium API.